In a hurry? Here are the key takeaways:

 They need components that gasoline models don’t: glow plugs.
 Glow plugs heat up the combustion chambers to begin the starting process.

-It’d be tough to run the engine without them, especially on cold mornings.
+It’d be challenging to run the engine without them, especially on chilly mornings.

 When you twist the key in a diesel motor, there’s always a brief break for a couple of moments.
 The glow plugs are warming up during this period, enabling the motor to initiate.
 It’s completely usual.

-If your diesel car makes no noise when trying to start, hold it in START for a couple of seconds longer.
+If your diesel car makes no noise when attempting to start, hold it in START for a couple of seconds longer.

-Provided no noises are coming from the engine bay, you shouldn’t be doing any damage.
+Provided no sounds are coming from the engine bay, you shouldn’t be doing any damage.
 That said, don’t hold the key in START for more than four or five seconds to be safe.

 This might fix your problem.
 If your car starts, it’s worth getting the battery and glow plugs checked and changed.